 “Sweeten helped us with everything, really.
 The community was accessible and trustworthy and helped solidify what to expect in the process.
-We were first-time renovators and Sweeten Expert Alan had the patience to help us find materials and map out what we needed, especially in determining how far we could push storage options and get the most out of a small space.”
+We were first-time renovators and our Sweeten general contractor had the patience to help us find materials and map out what we needed, especially in determining how far we could push storage options and get the most out of a small space.”

 – Megan, Upper East Side homeowner